Continuous Home Insurance Coverage: Why It Matters for Your Rates

 Remove non-essential endorsements temporarily Riders for things like water backup, identity theft, or scheduled personal property can be paused to reduce your premium.
 You can add them back when your finances stabilize.

 Explore state FAIR Plans If private insurers are unaffordable or unavailable in your area, your state's FAIR Plan provides a last-resort option.
-Premiums are typically higher than the standard market, but a FAIR Plan policy still maintains continuity of coverage — which protects your future insurability.
-Learn more about your options if home insurance is denied.
+Premiums are typically higher than the standard market (California's FAIR Plan will see a 29.1% average rate hike effective October 15, 2026, with roughly half of policyholders facing 30 to 50% increases and some wildfire-heavy ZIP codes potentially doubling), but a FAIR Plan policy still maintains continuity of coverage, which protects your future insurability.
+Learn more about high-risk home insurance options if standard carriers won't write your home.

-Consider the continuous coverage discount Many insurers offer a loyalty or continuous coverage discount that rewards uninterrupted tenure — typically between 5% and 10% or more depending on the carrier and how long you've been covered.
-Stacking this with a paid-in-full discount or autopay discount can add up to meaningful annual savings.
+Consider the continuous coverage discount Many insurers offer a loyalty or continuous coverage discount that rewards uninterrupted tenure, typically between 5% and 15% depending on the carrier and how long you've been covered.
+Stacking this with a paid-in-full discount or autopay discount can add up to meaningful annual savings, especially on top of a thorough renewal review.

 Don't Cancel to Save Money

-Canceling your policy to avoid a premium payment may feel like relief in the short term, but the financial consequences of a lapse — higher future premiums, force-placed insurance, and reduced insurability — almost always cost more than maintaining coverage.
-If affordability is the issue, explore home insurance payment options before canceling.
+Canceling your policy to avoid a premium payment may feel like relief in the short term, but the financial consequences of a lapse (higher future premiums, force-placed insurance, and reduced insurability) almost always cost more than maintaining coverage.
+Real 2025 to 2026 case examples show homeowners paying 30% to 50% more after just a 45-day gap.

 How Insurers Verify Your Coverage History